What is Art Therapy?

 Using art is a way of working that reflects who you are, where you are at and what you are looking to achieve.
 It is your process.

 Art is a vehicle to help you grow in ways you may never have imagined possible.

 Can we use art all the time?
 Of course.

-If you choose, there can absolutely be sessions where the entire time is spent creating art; and at least some part of our time together is talking.
+If you choose, there can be sessions where the entire time is spent creating art, though generally at least some part of our time together is talking.